p-nerd/student-performance-monitoring-system/README.md

 Student Performance Monitoring System with raw PHP.
 For details, check out the [project case study](https://developershihab.com/projects/student-performance-monitoring-system) on my website.

 The **Student Performance Monitoring System** is a web-based application built with raw PHP.
 It helps educators track students' academic performance through data collection, analysis, and visualization.
+This project was undertaken as part of an internship at [Systech Digital Limited](https://systechdigital.com)

 ## Features